Filing cabinet: Specifications

 respectively.
 The GSA standards define two grades of filing cabinets, medium- and heavy-duty.
 They reference the BIFMA standard for the medium-duty cabinets, and provide additional performance requirements for the heavy-duty cabinets.
 The GSA is also responsible for maintaining the standards for filing cabinets and security containers for storing classified materials; more information on that subject may be found in the article on classified information in the United States.

 In the United Kingdom the dimensions and certain aspects of rigidity, construction, and safety are covered by BS 4438:1969 and BS EN 14073-2:2004.
 The safety standards revolve particularly against stability with drawers fully open.
-Interlocking mechanisms to prevent opening two drawers at once are not mandatory, but the employer's responsibility under the Health and Safety at Work Act makes them advisable.
+Interlocking mechanisms to prevent opening two drawers at once are not mandatory, but the employer's responsibility under the Health and Safety at Work etc. Act 1974 makes them advisable.
 In other EU states the EN 14073-2:2004 harmonised standard will be endorsed by the relevant standards agency, such as DIN in Germany.

 In Australia filing cabinets should be to AS 5079 a modified version of ANSI BIFMA X5.2-1997.